 Ah, early retirement!
 Pitch your hammock right now, because you’re not going back to the cubicle like everyone else!
-That sounds amazing doesn’t it?
+That sounds amazing, doesn’t it?

 Redefining Retirement For FI

 Your retirement and the retirement of your grandfather cannot be compared–you may still be raising your own young children instead of grandchildren when you hit your personal retirement.
-Being younger also means you’ll have to ride out the ebbs and flows of the market in a stretched out timeline that your parents or grandparents likely didn’t (or don’t) have the luxury to ride.
+Being younger also means you’ll ride out the ebbs and flows of the market in a stretched out timeline that your parents or grandparents likely didn’t (or don’t) have the luxury to ride.

 Retiring traditionally means a market downturn around the time of your retirement date can be devastating.
 Not only are you entering your golden years without sufficient time to potentially ride out any financial rough water until the market rebounds, if you do need to return to work–you may struggle to find employment.